Faryal Talpur: Early life and family

 Talpur was born on 26 April 1958 in Nawabshah, Pakistan to Hakim Ali Zardari and Bilquis Sultana.
 She belongs to Baloch family from Nawabshah, Sindh.
-She is the sister of Asif Zardari, the former President of Pakistan, and Azra Fazal Pechuho, a politician, and the sister-in-law of former Prime Minister of Pakistan Benazir Bhutto.
+She is the sister of Asif Zardari, the President of Pakistan, and Azra Fazal Pechuho, a politician, and the sister-in-law of former Prime Minister of Pakistan Benazir Bhutto.
 Besides Zardari and Pechuho, she has another sister Fouzia Abbasi, who is not active in politics.

 She is married to Mir Munawar Ali Talpur.
 She has 3 daughters; Aysha, Fatima and Tania Talpur.

 Political career

 Talpur began her political career in 1990s.
 She ran for the seat of National Assembly of Pakistan on the Pakistan Peoples Party (PPP) ticket from Nawabshah constituency (NA-160) in the 1997 Pakistani general election for the first time, but lost the election to the Pakistan Muslim League (N).
 In 2001, she became the Nazim of district Nawabshah in local government elections.
 In 2005 local government elections, she was re-elected as the mayor of Nawabshah.

 After the assassination of Benazir Bhutto in 2007, she became legal guardian of children of Bhutto; Bilawal Bhutto Zardari, Bakhtawar Bhutto Zardari and Aseefa Bhutto Zardari and custodian of property of Bhutto in Larkana.
 In 2007, Talpur was considered to become a candidate of PPP for the post of President of Pakistan.

 Due to mayorship of Nawabshah, she was not given a ticket by PPP to run in the 2008 Pakistani general election.
 However, later in by-elections, she was allotted a ticket by PPP to run for the seat of National Assembly home constituency of Bhutto in constituency NA-207 (Larkana-cum-Shikarpur-cum-Kambar Shahdadkot) where election was postponed due to death of Bhutto.
 She won in the by-elections and became member of the National Assembly for the first time.
 She was the central president of the women wing of PPP but reportedly she looked after almost all affairs of the PPP.
 Talpur is described as a tough and stubborn woman.

 According to a WikiLeaks diplomatic cables leak in 2009, fearing attempts on his life, then President of Pakistan Asif Ali Zardari told then US Ambassador to Pakistan Anne W. Patterson that in the event he was assassinated, he had instructed his son Bilawal Bhutto Zardari to appoint Talpur as President of Pakistan.
 The diplomatic cable also revealed the remarks by then Chief of Army Staff of Pakistan General Ashfaq Pervaiz Kayani who said that Talpur would make a better president than Asif Ali Zardari.
 She was re-elected as the member of the National Assembly of the second time in the 2013 Pakistani general election from NA-207 Larkana constituency.

 She was re-elected to Provincial Assembly of Sindh as a candidate of PPP from PS-10 (Larkana-I) in the 2018 Sindh provincial election.

 She is the member of the following committees: